 It happens that the game is over, but none of the players checkmate.
 This is a draw.
-Each player gets half a point is marked 1⁄2.
+Each player gets half a point.
+Half a point is marked /2.

 Game is over You get at the end of the game

 You checkmated 1 one point

 Draw 1/2 half a point

 You are checkmated 0 zero points